briana929/PyCodar/README.md

-# Codar: A Radar for Your Code
+# PyCodar: A Radar for Your Code
 **A simple tool for auditing and understanding your codebase.**

 ## Requirements